Transform yourself from burned out to badass,

 I know what it's like to be an ambitious professional with high-performance goals.
 The struggle to prioritize yourself is real.

-My clients included Google, Snap, Cisco, Silicon Valley Community Foundation, and SkyDeck.
+My clients included Google, Snapchat, Cisco, Silicon Valley Community Foundation, and SkyDeck.
 Most recently I was a Visiting Scholar at the University of California, Berkeley Engineering, for the EDGE in Tech Initiative, where I was a liaison to UN Women/EQUALS research and training projects.

-Throughout the evolution of my career, a connecting thread has been supporting clients to optimize their ability to learn, grow, and achieve their highest potential.
-To do this, I lean heavily on one of my super powers, which is translating cutting edge research into actionable steps.
+As I habit change coach, I lean heavily on one of my super powers, which is translating cutting edge research into actionable steps.

-My habit change coaching draws on evidence-based findings from expert neuroscientists, behavioral psychologists, and evolutionary biologists, such as BJ Fogg and Andrew Huberman at Stanford, and Daniel Lieberman at Harvard.
-I've also studied Behavior Change Facilitation under the guidance of Dr. Judson Brewer MD, PhD, a leading neuroscientist and habit change researcher at Brown University.
+I support clients using evidence-based findings from expert neuroscientists, behavioral psychologists, and evolutionary biologists, such as BJ Fogg and Andrew Huberman at Stanford, and Daniel Lieberman at Harvard.

 Hi, I'm Kara